-- Enter Profile name: CS1K76 - On the General tab, set 180 Handling as No SDP.
-Other options can be left at default.
+- Enter Profile name: CS1K76 - Check Hold Support as RFC2543 and 180 Handling as No SDP. - Check Diversion Header Support as Yes. - All other options on the General Tab can be left at default.

-On the Timers, URI Manipulation, Header Manipulation and Advanced tabs: All options can be left at default.
+On the Timers, URI Manipulation, Header Manipulation and Advanced Tabs: all options can be left at default.
 Click Finish (not shown).

-The following screen is shown that Communication Server 1000 server interworking (named: CS1K76) was added.
+The following screen is shown that Communication Server 1000 interworking (named: CS1K76) was added.